User Manual

 Category: Font, PDF/X-1a, PDF/X-3, PDF/X-4, PDF/X-6

-Solution: Missing fonts can be embedded afterward using the Fixup «Embed Missing Fonts».
-The Fixup «Embed Missing Fonts» can also be applied as part of a Check-in Preflight and Fixup Template to resolve the issue automatically.
-However, due to complex encodings, font embedding is not always reliable and will only succeed if the encoding of the individual glyphs matches exactly.
-Additionally, missing fonts are not permitted in any PDF/X-based Workflows, which are typically used in professional prepress environments.
+Solution: Missing fonts can be resolved either by applying the Fixup "Embed Missing Fonts" directly or by applying the Fixup "Embed Missing Fonts" within a Check-in Preflight and Fixup Template to resolve the issue.
+Since font embedding is not always realiable due to complex encodings, fonts are embedd only when the encoding of the individual glyphs matches exactly.
+Furthermore, missing fonts are not permitted in any PDF/X-driven Workflows, which are typically used in prepress environments.

-Figure 4: The activated Check Font is not embedded
+Figure 4: The enabled Check Font is not embedded

-When working with print files that include a TrimBox and BleedBox during production, you can use the option «Ignore objects outside» and select the entry «TrimBox» as the reference.
-This ensures that only text passages located within the visible area of the print file are identified.
+When working in production with TrimBox and BleedBox in print files, you can select the entry "TrimBox" in the option "Ignore objects outside".
+This ensures that only text objects located within the visible area of the print file are identified.

 2.5.
 Text is smaller than